ILoveAndLikePizza/LedNet-Tiny/README.md

 ### Congratulations, the LedNet Tiny firmware has been flashed successfully!

+## Known issues
+- When encountering an error looking like `error: 'uart_signal_conn_t' has no member named 'module'`, try downgrading the ESP32 board to 3.0.4.

 Next, you can use any device to connect to the LedNet Tiny, and access its web server on `lednet-tiny.local`.